 Historically, copyright disputes have been handled through civil lawsuits.
 The copyright holder would sue the party alleged to have infringed on the copyright.
 The defendant, in turn, would assert various defenses.
-Discovery [depositions, etc.] would be undertaken and the case would go to trial if it didn’t settle.
+Discovery [depositions, etc.] would be undertaken, and the case would go to trial if it didn’t settle.
 The process usually produced a just result, but it took time and a good bit of money.

-Then the internet changed everything.
+Then the Internet changed everything.

-This created a conflict in the law.
+This situation created a conflict in the law.
 As a general notion, the laws of the United States are set up to promote the exchange of ideas.
 At the same time, a person who has spent three years writing a book should receive compensation from the distribution of their book.
 The Digital Millennium Copyright Act of 1998 was designed to address this conflict.

 At its core, the “DMCA” creates a framework for addressing copyright issues online without the parties being required to run off to court each time.
-This saves the parties massive amounts of money and keeps the courts from being cluttered with copyright infringement cases.
+This process saves the parties massive amounts of money and keeps the courts from being cluttered with copyright infringement cases.
 For the process to work, however, a tradeoff takes place.
-Websites are given immunity from being sued for monetary damages by copyright holders, but only if the sites follow a specific procedure in which they essentially “help” the copyright holder protect their work.
+Websites are given immunity from being sued for monetary damages by copyright holders, but only if the sites follow a specific procedure in which they “help” the copyright owner protect their work.

 I’ll be blunt.
-You rarely see counter notices filed in DMCA disputes.
+You rarely see counter-notices filed in DMCA disputes.
 Why?
 I have no idea.
 You know all those people bleating like sheep about the DMCA being abused?
-All they have to do is file a counter notice to call the bluff of the party filing the claim.
+All they have to do is file a counter-notice to call the bluff of the party filing the claim.
 Why don’t more people do this?
 Many don’t understand they have the option while others just aren’t interested in risking ending up in a lawsuit.
 I understand such concerns, but it is a bit tiring to hear people complain they have no options for fighting DMCA abuses.

 The Repeat Infringer

-In certain situations, you may be compelled to file a counter notice to an infringement claim made against you.
+In certain situations, you may be compelled to file a counter-notice to an infringement claim made against you.
 The reason is the repeat infringer policy.
 The DMCA includes language indicating a site can’t ignore one party who continually infringes on the copyrights of others.
 Instead, the site must establish a repeat infringer policy.
-If someone violates the policy, the site must terminate their involvement on the site.
+If someone violates the policy, the site must terminate their involvement in the site.
 Two examples can show how this might work and why fighting such claims could be critical.

 Why?
 Twitter’s repeat infringer policy is going to snag me.
 I will quickly cross the repeat infringer threshold of three successful complaints in three years.
-Twitter will then have no choice but to immediately cancel my account.
+Twitter will then have no choice but to cancel my account immediately.
 Goodbye 75,000 followers.
-Goodbye most of my revenues.
-Goodbye all that hard work.
+Goodbye, most of my revenues.
+Goodbye, all that hard work.
 Is there a high ledge I can jump off?